zsun9/mmbforecastdoc/docs/forecast.md

 # Forecast generation

-Forecast generation is done by the script `gen_forecast.m`.
-Beofre starting the forecast generation, please make sure that
+Model estimation and forecast generation are done through the Matlab m-file `gen_forecast_old.m`.
+Before executing this program, please make sure that

+- The observed data of the model are already generated according to the descriptions in [Data processing](data.md)

-- observables and the respective raw data is generated according to the section `Process data`
+- The Dynare mod-file of the model is already included in the folder `Models` according to the instructions in [Model implementation](model.md)
-- Model mod file is added and modified according to section `Add model`

-## Structure of `gen_forecast.m`

-The script contains the following sections
+This program contains three blocks

-- settings
+- Settings
-- DSGE estimation
+- DSGE model estimation
-- Result adjustment and organization
+- Bayesian VAR model estimation

+---

-### Settings
+## Settings
-All changes of parameters should be made in the section `settings`.
+All changes of the hyperparameters should be made within the section `settings`.
 The important parameters that needs to be checked everytime are as follows

-- `p.vintages`: A string array containing the vintage dates of the model to be estimated.
-Date format in `yyyy-mm-dd`
+- `p.vintages`: A string array containing the vintage dates of the model to be estimated; Date format: `yyyy-mm-dd`.
 - `p.scenarios`: A string array containing the scenarios to be estimated.
 - `p.models`:  A string array containing the names of the models to be estimated.

+!!! note
+    The names of the DSGE models should be the same as the names of the sub-folder in `Models`.
+The names of the BVAR models can only take three values: "GLP3v", "GLP5v", and "GLP8v".

+- `p.executor`: The name of the person who runs the program.
-- `p.ExcelColumnUntil`: The column of vintage data in excel file that dynare reads until.
-It is needed in the estimation block of dynare, as the cell rage of excel file has to be specified.
+- `p.ExcelColumnUntil`: The last column of the vintage data file.
+It instructs Dynare which cell range it reads from the Excel spreadsheet.
+- `p.suffix`: The suffix of the names of folders that will be created in `./estimations`.
+It is usually used for experimental purposes if needed.
+A blank string is otherwise used.
-- `p.chainLen`: Number of replications for Metropolis-Hastings algorithm, it is set to 1000000 normally, except for extermely computationally costly model (such as CMR14), which is then reduced to 500000.
+- `p.chainLen`: Number of replications for the Metropolis Hastings (MH) algorithm in the estimation of DSGE models.
+It is set to 1,000,000 for most models, except for those with extremely high computational cost (e.g., CMR14), which is then set to 100,000.
-- `p.mode_compute_order`: A interger vector containing the sequence of `mode_compute` for Dynare to try.
-The next routine will be tried once the previous one runs into error.
+- `p.scalingParam`: Scale parameter for the covariance matrix of the the proposal distribution in the MH algorithm.
+Ideally, the value of this parameter is chosen to ensure that the final acceptance rate of the MH algorithm is between 20% and 40%.
+- `p.mode_compute_order`: An array containing a sequence of numbers representing the corresponding `mode_compute` algorithms in Dynare.
+The program loops through all the mode computation routines, until the mode is found.

 !!!Note
-    if Dynare version 4.6.3 or later is used, an option `mh_tune_jscale` in estimation block can be used.
-It automatically tunes the scale parameter of the jumping distribution’s covariance matrix (MetropolisHastings), so that the overall acceptance ratio is close to the desired level.
-However, if this option is only to be used with `mode_compute=6`.
-If that is the case, then `p.mode_compute_order` should contains a single integer `6`.
+    In `gen_forecast.m`, `p.mode_compute_order = 6;`.
+This is because an option `mh_tune_jscale` is included in the mod-file, which instructs Dynare to automatically tune the scale parameter of the covariance matrix, so that the acceptance ratio will be close to the desired level.
+However, this option is only compatible with `mode_compute=6`.

-Other parameters that needed not to be modified often are described as follows

-- `p.targetdynare`: A string array containing the Dynare version intended to use.
-This parameter is only for checking purpose, and the script will produce a warning if the dynare version used is difference from the string of this parameter.
-- `p.executor`: A string that will appear in the jison file in the result.
-Contains the name of the excecutor of the script
-- `p.suffix`: A string value that contains suffix of the folder name, if needed.
-A blank string otherwise.
+The usage of other hyperparameters are either self-explanatory or to be easily found in the Dynare manual.

+---

-### DSGE estimation
+## DSGE model estimation

-The algorithm of the estimation is described as follow.
-Looping through `p.models`, then looping through `p.vintages`, then looping throught `p.scenarios`.
-For each of the elements of the above vectors, a folder in the format of `XXXX_yyyymmdd_ss_fffff` is created, where `XXXX` is the name of the model, `yyyymmdd` is the vintage date, `ss` is the scenario, and `fffff` is the string value of `p.suffix`.

-For easy illustration, take the model `QPM08`, vintage date `20210101`, and senario `s1` as example.
-A folder `QPM08_20210101_s1_fffff` will be created under the path `...\MMB_forecast_application\estimations`.
-It will copy the sheet `s1` of the excel data file `data_20210101` from the path `...\MMB_forecast_application\data\vintage_data`.

-The estimation command is then built next.
-The estimation block will be built in the following standardized format
+The structure of this block consists of three nested loops:

+- A loop through `p.models`,
+- A loop through `p.vintages`, and
+- A loop through `p.scenarios`.

+In each loop, a sub-folder named `[modelname]_[vintagedate]_[scenario]_(suffix)` will be created to store the estimation and forecasts.
+For example, if we estimate the `QPM08` model using the vintage data at `20080807` in scenario `1` without any suffix, then a folder `QPM08_20210101_s1` will be created under the path `./estimations`.

+If this folder already exists, then we can choose either to delete existing files and start a complete new estimation, or keep existing files.
+For example, if a mode file is already in the folder, then we can skip the maximum likelihood estimation and start the MH replications right away.

+The vintage data is then loaded to Matlab and the estimation command in the mod-file is added to the bottom of the Dynare mod-file according to the hyperparameters specified above.

+A typical estimation command looks like the following:
->estimation(nodisplay, smoother, order=1, prefilter=0, mode_check, bayesian_irf, datafile=(`data file name`), xls_sheet=(`scenario`), xls_range=B1:(`p.ExcelColumnUntil`)101, presample=4, mh_replic=(`p.chainLen`), mh_nblocks=1, mh_drop=0.3, mh_tune_jscale=0.3, sub_draws=1000, forecast=40, mode_compute=6) gdp_rgd_obs gdpdef_obs;
+>```estimation(nodisplay, smoother, order=1, prefilter=0, mode_check, bayesian_irf, datafile=data_20210209, xls_sheet=s1, xls_range=B1:AY100, presample=4, mh_replic=1000000, mh_nblocks=1, mh_jscale=0.3, mh_drop=0.3, sub_draws=5000, forecast=40, mode_compute=4) gdp_rgd_obs gdpdef_obs;```

-!!!Important
+!!!Note
-    As seen from the code, it is important to match the key observables with the following names:
+    As seen from the code, it is essential to match the key observables with the following names:

     - GDP growth as `gdp_rgd_obs`, and
-    - inflation as `gdpdef_obs`.
+    - Inflation as `gdpdef_obs`.

 The algorithm will then append the above estimation block to the main mod file of the model that stored under `...\MMB_forecast_application\models`, and copy the appended mod file to the folder `...\MMB_forecast_application\estimations\QPM08_20210101_s1_fffff` that was created at the begining of the triple loop.
 The algorithm then runs the mod file using Dynare.